Converging on the Cepheid Metallicity Dependence: Implications of Non-Standard Gaia Parallax Recalibration on Distance

 \section{Abstract}

 By comparing Cepheid brightnesses with geometric distance measures including {\it Gaia} EDR3 parallaxes, most recent analyses conclude metal-rich Cepheids are brighter, quantified as $\gamma \sim -0.2$ mag/dex.
 While the value of $\gamma$ has little impact on the determination of the Hubble constant in contemporary distance ladders (due to the similarity of metallicity across these ladders), $\gamma$ plays a role in gauging the distances to metal-poor dwarf galaxies like the Magellanic Clouds and is of considerable interest in testing stellar models.
 Recently, \citet[hereafter MF25]{MF2025} recalibrated \textit{Gaia} EDR3 parallaxes by adding to them a magnitude offset to match certain historic Cepheid parallaxes which otherwise differ by $\sim 1.6\sigma$.
 A calibration which adjusts \textit{Gaia} parallaxes by applying a magnitude offset (i.e., a multiplicative correction in parallax) differs significantly from the \textit{Gaia} Team’s calibration \citep{Lindegren2021_plx_bias}, which is additive in parallax space — especially at distances much closer than 1 kpc or beyond 10 kpc, outside the $\sim$2–3 kpc range on which the \citetalias{MF2025} calibration was based.
 The \citetalias{MF2025} approach reduces $\gamma$ to zero.
-If extrapolated, it places nearby cluster distances like the Pleiades too close compared to independent measurements, while leaving distant quasars with negative parallaxes.
-Further, by shortening the Milky Way distance scale, the \citetalias{MF2025} calibration raises the local Hubble constant by $\sim$1 \hunit, increasing the Hubble tension significantly.
+If broadly applied, it places nearby cluster distances like the Pleiades too close compared to independent measurements, while leaving distant quasars with negative parallaxes.
 We conclude that the \citetalias{MF2025} proposal for \textit{Gaia} calibration and $\gamma \sim 0$ produces farther-reaching consequences, many of which are strongly disfavored by the data.